Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

       - Using Protocols and structs/classes to build a character system
 1. Concentration Game
     - **Swift in Games**
+      - Build grids with loops
+      - Display color in Sprites
+      - Use subclassing to customize
+      - State management
     - **In Class Activities**
-1. Concentration Game - Refactor
+1. Concentration Game - Actions
     - **Swift in Games**
-      - Using Enums, Functions, Structs & Protocols
+      - SKActions
+      - Touch events
     - **In Class Activities**
-      - Refactor sample code to use enums, structs and protocols
+1. Concentration Game - Logic
+    - **Swift in Games**
+      - Using Enums, Functions, Structs & Protocols in Games
+      - Game Matching logic
+      - Game Reseting logic
+      - Game State logic
+    - **In Class Activities**
 1. SpriteKit - Adding motion
     - **Making things move and interact with actions**
       - Using SKAction